aertslab/scenicplus/README.md

 # SCENIC+ single-cell eGRN inference

-> [!WARNING]
-> The code of SCENIC+ has been extensively optmized.
-This version is currently located in the [development bracnh](https://github.com/aertslab/scenicplus/tree/development).
-> The main branch code is no longer maintained and on Monday 22nd of April the development branch will become the default branch!

 > [!TIP]
 > We did a live webinar on using the SCENIC+ workflow.
 You can rewatch it on [YouTube](https://www.youtube.com/watch?v=QW63LLd1XC8)